 Working with Cherry Wood

-American cherry, a.k.a.
+American cherry wood, a.k.a.
 Prunus serotina is a colorful hardwood used to build furniture featuring a smooth texture and uniformly straight grain.
 Heartwood lies at the internal core, and cherry’s heartwood colors are a visual treat.
 The heartwood varies from rich red to reddish-brown.
 However, it darkens once exposed to light, which lends cherry an aesthetic delight for fine furniture lovers.

 Fortunately for woodworkers, cherry is distributed throughout the eastern USA, mainly in Pennsylvania, Virginia, West Virginia and New York State.